 - In a jug add the warm milk, yeast, and sugar, leave aside and allow to foam

-- In the bowl of a stand mixer fitted with the dough hook attachment add the flour, yeast mixture, egg, and egg yolk
+- In the bowl of a stand mixer fitted with the dough hook attachment add the flour, yeast mixture and egg

 - Mix on low speed until the dough comes together into a rough ball